 (810) 515-1931 Ext.
 701

-Amy has her Bachelors of Arts in Music and her Masters in Clinical Psychology with a concentration in Clinical Counseling.
+Amy has her Bachelors of Arts in Music from Oakland University.
+She returned to school 12 years later and earned Masters in Clinical Psychology with a concentration in Clinical Counseling from Capella University.
 Her treatment approach is an eclectic mix of Cognitive Behavior Therapy complemented with other techniques including but not limited to play therapy, music therapy, and art therapy.
-Because each client is unique, various therapeutic techniques are necessary to help each client.
+Because each client is unique, various therapeutic techniques are necessary to help each client grow in a safe, judgement-free space where everyone can be themselves.
 She provides counseling services to adolescents and adults of all ethnicities.
-Each client should be able to collaborate with her to identify issues, develop a plan of action and implement that plan all in a safe and judgment free environment.
 Clients are welcome who are experiencing anxiety, adjustment disorders, mood issues, trauma, personality issues, divorce, phase of life issues, and more.
+Life happens to everyone and she is here to help process and move forward in a more positive manner.

 (810) 515-1931 Ext.
 703